Blog

 Features of Optimal Augmented Analytics Tools for Life Sciences

-Several components and techniques work together to make data insights more accessible to life science teams:
+Several components and techniques work together to make data insights more accessible to life sciences teams:

-Platforms that require users to code to configure their interfaces or perform other functions are difficult, if not impossible, for all members of commercial teams or other life science employees to use.
+• Low-code/no-code environment : Platforms that require users to code to configure their interfaces or perform other functions are difficult, if not impossible, for all members of commercial teams or other life sciences employees to use.
 Businesses should be able to interact with the platform without writing code.

 Benefit from the Next Generation of Analytics

-Life sciences organizations that transition from traditional BI solutions to augmented analytics tools will see a fast return on their investment.
-It starts with adoption.
-Organizations that have implemented WhizAI, for example, see up to 100% user adoption of our easy-to-use platform.
+Life sciences organizations transitioning from traditional BI solutions to augmented analytics tool that include these components will see a fast return on their investment.
+It starts with adoption driven by ease of use and integration into commercial teams’ workflows.
+For example, organizations that have implemented WhizAI see up to 100% user adoption of our easy-to-use platform.

-Additionally, giving business users analytics autonomy decreases their dependence on the company’s data and IT teams by 40-60%.
-Furthermore, by simplifying processes, the total cost of ownership of data and data analytics decreases by as much as 50%.
+Additionally, giving business users analytics autonomy with an intuitive platform that allows users to interact conversationally decreases dependence on the company’s data and IT teams by 40-60%.
+Furthermore, by simplifying processes, the total cost of ownership of data and analytics decreases by as much as 50%.

 Subscribe to our blog